franko003/Turtle_Trading_Exploration/README.md

 ## Contents

-The repository consists of the csv data file, a number of Python files and a Jupyter notebook.
-The Python files are parts of the code that I used to create the Jupyter notebook, which seemed logical to modularize.
-The notebook encompasses the entire project from initial question to topics to explore further.
+The repository consists of the csv data file, a Python file, and a Jupyter notebook.
+The Python file is the code portions of the analysis abstracted into functions, and can be run separately from the command line to get information on any cryptocurrency in the dataset, for any range period, for either/both trade directions.
+The notebook encompasses the entire project from initial question to topics to explore further, focusing only on Bitcoin price data.

 ## Improvements and Topics for Further Exploration